Somalia is located in the Horn of Africa and is

 for part of the year.

-As can be seen from the video (below) showing images of Somalia, vegetation is sparse, consisting mainly of thorny
+As can be seen from this video showing images of the Somalia

 bushes and plumes of grasses.
 The Somalia countryside is subject to little rainfall, and